debrakao/codex/codex.md

 - Privacy is just a side effect of people not being truly connected.
 - Being good/moral increasingly becomes our default state as we learn more about the world and are more connected with others.
 - Vaccinations are good for babies and society.
+- History is governed by cycles of progress and regression, but ultimately the world moves forward.
+- Gender equality starts with education
+- Democracy

 ### Type 3: Opinions
 Beliefs about how I interpret my perceptions and synthesize the meaning of reality.
 3A is about what this means for my own approach to life, and 3B is about how I believe society should be structured.